Who we helpIndustry guide

 Once you have a limited company, how you take money out of it matters.
 You pay Corporation Tax on profit, then most founders take a modest salary topped up with dividends, which is usually more efficient than salary alone, though the right mix depends entirely on your numbers and what the company can afford while it is still burning cash.

-We run your payroll so your salary and any early employees are paid properly through PAYE, and we plan the salary-and-dividend balance around your runway rather than a textbook.
+We run your payroll so your salary and any early employees are paid properly through PAYE (Pay As You Earn), and we plan the salary-and-dividend balance around your runway rather than a textbook.

 For the team you cannot yet pay full market salaries, equity is the answer, and share options are usually the smart way to grant it.
-A well-run EMI option scheme lets you reward key hires tax-efficiently and tie them to the upside they are helping to build.
+A well-run EMI (Enterprise Management Incentives) option scheme lets you reward key hires tax-efficiently and tie them to the upside they are helping to build.
+From 6 April 2026 the scheme reaches further, with an eligible company able to grant up to £6 million of options, employ up to 500 people and let options run for up to 15 years, so teams that once outgrew it may qualify again.
 We set the scheme up, arrange the valuation and handle the filings so the tax advantages actually hold.

 Investor-ready numbers